 Once in Sydney, Curtis was referred to BGF where he decided to participate in the Eat Well, Live Well Workshop - a course designed to teach people how to keep themselves healthy while living with HIV.
 It was the social aspect of the workshop, however, that proved to be most positive for Curtis.
 Being able to interact with peers over a meal, in a non-judgemental environment, meant that Curtis no longer felt so lonely and isolated.

-During the workshop, Curtis met two individuals who he has come to genuinely regards as friends.
-Between the three of them they regularly meet up for a meals and movie dates and they have even gone on a well-deserved short overseas holiday.
+During the workshop, Curtis met two individuals who he has come to genuinely regard as friends.
+Between the three of them they regularly meet up for meals and movie dates and they have even gone on a well-deserved short overseas holiday.

 The friendships Curtis has made and the opportunity to interact with others in the HIV community have made a huge difference to his life.
 Curtis has been able to get his depression under control and now has a reason to live.

 “Up until now my only companion has been my sausage dog Ketchup.
 He’s cute, but the conversation was always a bit one sided.
 For the first time in many years, I am with people I genuinely regard as friends.
 This and being part of the HIV community has changed my life for the better.
 I owe much of that to BGF”.